-The first law of thermodynamics tells us that the total energy in a closed system remains constant.
-A closed system is one where no energy can get in or out (imagine a perfectly sealed container surrounded by a perfect vacuum).
+The first law of thermodynamics tells us that the total energy in an isolated system remains constant.
+An isolated system is one where no energy or substances can get in or out (imagine a perfectly sealed container surrounded by a perfect vacuum).

 In chemistry, we do not measure the actual amount of energy in a particular substance.
 Instead, we measure the energy change that occurs when substances react and form a new species.
 This energy change is called the enthalpy change(ΔH).
 This enthalpy change enables us to compare the energy of the reactants to the product(s).

 Enthalpy change (ΔH) is measured as a change in temperature (heat energy) at a constant pressure.